Kso6/Space-Pirates-Sharks-Web/INTRO-SLIDES-REFERENCE.md

 │                  💡                              │
 │             Our Solution                         │
 │    A free, open-source platform combining        │
-│       education with AI forecasting              │
+│       education with ML forecasting              │
 │                                                  │
 │  ┌─────────┐  ┌─────────┐  ┌─────────┐        │
 │  │🎓   [1] │  │📊   [2] │  │🔬   [3] │        │